 From 1963 to 1968, Howie and Wanda Hornewer owned Indian Trail Resort.
 They added one last rental unit in 1964, a large modern mobile home.

-They also cleared out some land on the hill up above the cabins and opened a small trailer court, which now has twenty-three trailers.
+They also cleared out some land on the hill up above the cabins and opened a small seasonal campground, which now has twenty-two trailers.